+For Non-Network Benefits you must obtain prior authorization as soon as the possibility of obesity surgery arises.

-For Non-Network Benefits, you must provide pre-service notification five business days prior to surgery.
-For Non-Network Benefits, if you do not provide notification as required, Benefits will be reduced to 50% of Eligible Expenses.
+If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.

 In addition, for Non-Network Benefits you must contact the Claims Administrator 24 hours before admission for an Inpatient Stay.